lublud/instart/README.md

 to install the different packages.

 ## Available package manager
-Only two package manager can be used as of today:
+Only two package manager can be used as of today.
+This list can grow by adding package manager in `package_manager.yml`:

     - apt-get
     - pacman